JuliaGraphics/Luxor.jl/docs/src/howto/images.md

 ## SVG images

-To create an SVG image, using the `Drawing(... :svg)` or specify an SVG filename.
+To output a drawing as an SVG image, using the `Drawing(... :svg)` or specify an SVG filename.
-To obtain the SVG source of a completed drawing, use [`svgstring`](@ref).
+To obtain the SVG source of a _completed_ SVG drawing, use [`svgstring`](@ref).

-For example, draw the Julia logo:
+For example, if you draw the Julia logo like this:

 ```julia
 Drawing(500, 500, :svg)